-By way of background, on May 27, 2003, the Los Angeles County Board of Supervisors approved the Newhall Ranch Specific Plan (Specific Plan), which establishes the general plan, zoning designations, and development standards necessary to develop the Specific Plan site, consistent with the goals, objectives, and policies of the Los Angeles County General Plan and Santa Clarita Valley Area Plan.
-The Specific Plan provides for various residential and non-residential land uses, and includes the Newhall Ranch Water Reclamation Plant (WRP) and extensive open space and preservation areas.
+By way of background, on May 27, 2003, the Los Angeles County Board of Supervisors approved the Newhall Ranch Specific Plan (Specific Plan), which the general plan, establishes designations, and development standards necessary to develop the Specific Plan site, consistent with the goals, objectives, and policies of the Los Angeles County General Plan and Santa Clarita Valley Area Plan.
+The Specific Plan provides for various residential and non-residential land uses, and Newhall includes the Ranch Reclamation Plant (WRP) and extensive open space and preservation areas.

-Environmental review for both the Specific Plan and Newhall Ranch WRP was conducted by Los Angeles County, pursuant to the California Environmental Quality Act (CEQA).
-The County Board of Supervisors certified the adequacy of the Newhall Ranch Specific Plan Program EIR and the Newhall Ranch WRP Project EIR on May 27, 2003.
-After certification, the Board of Supervisors adopted the required resolution, findings, and conditions approving the Specific Plan, Newhall Ranch WRP, and other associated local project approvals.
+Environmental review for both the Specific Plan and WRP was conducted by Los Angeles County, pursuant to the California Environmental Quality Act (CEQA).
+The County Board of Supervisors certified the adequacy of the Newhall Ranch Specific Plan Program EIR and the WRP Project EIR on May 27, 2003.
+After certification, the Board of Supervisors adopted the required resolution, findings, and conditions approving the Specific Plan, WRP, and other associated local project approvals.